timstott/practical-vim/README.md

 # Practical Vim - Tips and Exercises

+## Tip 28 - Execute a command on one more consecutive lines
+Line numbers as address
+:2,6p
+Echo lines 2 to 6

+:{start},{end}

+Symbols

+number | line number
+.      | current line
+$      | end of file
+%      | all lines in current file

 ## Tip 26 - Append afer a ragged visual block

 var hello = 'world';